NizarNi/Augmented-Scrum/README.md

 An increment is valid only if:

-It is understandable
+It is understandable.
-Its behavior is predictable
+Its behavior is predictable.
-It can be safely modified
+It can be safely modified.

 Done does not mean controlled.